HoangMinLee/Delay_use_timer-STM32-/README.md

 # Description
-using timer counter to create nanosecond or microsecond delay in stm32
+Using timer counter to create nanosecond or microsecond delay in stm32